adrianoes/cypress-trello_API/README.md

 - See "https://nodejs.org/en" and install the aforementioned Node.js version.
 - To use yarn packet manager, open windows prompt as admin and execute the "corepack enable" command.
 - "yarn init", to initiate a node project.
 You can configure it as you wish.
-- "yarn add cypress -D", to install cypress as a dev dependencie.
+- "yarn add cypress -D", to install cypress as a dev dependency.
 - "npm i cypress-plugin-api -D", to install cypress api plugin.

 # Tests